-Low-Overhead and High-Performance Fault-Tolerant Architecture for Application-Specific Network-on-Chip
+Fault-Tolerant Application-Specific Network-on-Chip

-Fathollah Karimi Koupaei1, Ahmad Khademzadeh2 and Majid Janidarmian3
+Fathollah Karimi Koupaei, Ahmad Khademzadeh and Majid Janidarmian

-Abstract-Defect in manufacturing of integrated circuits is almost inevitable, and fast scaling in technology has caused the components of a Network-on-Chip (NoC) to be more susceptible to faults.
-Therefore, it is crucial to sustain chip production yield and reliable operation in the presence of defects.
-A fault-tolerant application-specific NoC should be able to detect a fault and recover the system to correctly operate the mapped application.
-In this paper, a fault-tolerant NoC architecture designed in VHDL and synthesized using Xilinx ISE is presented which not only is able to recover from single permanent router failure, but also improves the average response time of the system in the different traffic loads.
-As hardware overhead is a major issue while considering fault tolerance, a new component, called Link Interface (LI) is also developed to reduce cost overhead.
-The Video Object Plan Decoder (VOPD) core graph is used as a real application in this study.
+Abstract-The fast scaling in technology has caused the components of a Network-on-Chip (NoC) to be more susceptible to faults; therefore, there is a need for methods to maintain circuit reliability.
+A fault-tolerant NoC should be able to detect a fault and recover the system to correctly operate the mapped application.
+In this paper, a fault-tolerant NoC architecture designed in VHDL and synthesized using Xilinx ISE is presented which not only is able to recover from single permanent router failure, but also improves the average response time of the system.
+In this design, a new component, called Link Interface (LI) is also developed to reduce hardware overhead.

-Index Terms-Network-on-Chip, Mapping Algorithm, Deadlock-Free Routing Algorithm, Fault-Tolerant Design, Link Interface.
+Index Terms- Deadlock-Free Routing Algorithm, Fault-Tolerant Design, Link Interface, Mapping Algorithm, Network-on-Chip.